Generic selectors

 Although the seating capacity of Godswill Akpabio International Stadium is nearly half that of the largest stadium in Nigeria, its futuristic design makes it an exceptional sporting facility.

-Formerly Akwa Ibom International Stadium, Godswill Akpabio International Stadium features exceptional facilities such as a presidential suite, two electronic scoreboards, and a fully equipped medical centre.
+Formerly known as Akwa Ibom International Stadium, Godswill Akpabio International Stadium boasts exceptional facilities, including a presidential suite, two electronic scoreboards, and a fully equipped medical centre.
 Other outstanding features include a 5000-capacity park, a 700-capacity car park and a media centre.

 Ibn Batouta Stadium, Morocco